thottiamrp/modernweb-2019dec9/Labs/Ch05-JS/5objects/README.md

     ];
     ```

 1. Create a function that takes in one hobby and prints it to console.log.
-Use ES6 backticks.
-Check out how cool backticks are!  you can concatenate without the plus symbol.
-It uses ${ }  with the variable name inside.
-Your work will be similar to this example:
+Use ES6 backticks to concatenate without the plus symbol.
+Use ${ }  with the variable name inside.
+Scroll down for help and to continue:

     ``` javascript
     function printSportInfo(sport) {
         console.log(` ${sport.name} is played in ${sport.duration} `)